SeaCrow-Books/documentation/Marketing/Posts/Speculative Romance/Speculative Romance - An Essential Genre Guide.md

 <p>This whirlwind tour of Fantasy Romance subgenres shows the genre's breadth, allowing readers to pick their poison—or potion—when it comes to love stories set against magical canvases.
 But the picture is incomplete without the accompanying tropes.</p>

 <div class="alert alert-primary" role="alert">
-  Learn more about <a href="https://seacrowbooks.com/blog/witch-and-wizard-romance" class="alert-link">Witch/Wizard Romance with our deep dive</a>.
+  Discover more about <a href="https://seacrowbooks.com/blog/fantasy-romance" class="alert-link">Fantasy Romance with our deep dive</a>.
 </div>

 <h2 class="post-show__title" id="sci-fi-romance">Science fiction Romance</h2>